-For full details of the application procedures for graduate courses at Oxford University, and to apply on-line, please see the Applications and Admissions Procedure pages of the University's on-line Graduate Studies Prospectus.
+For full details of the application procedures for graduate courses at Oxford University, and to apply on-line, please see the University's Application Guide and the University's on-line Graduate Studies Prospectus.

 Applications are considered first by the relevant department.
 If an application is successful and a departmental offer is made, the application is then considered by the candidate's college of preference (or by an allocated college if no college preference is indicated).
 A departmental offer guarantees a place at a college, but not necessarily at the college of preference.

 Jesus College Selection Criteria

 Applicants must first have been accepted by a Department or Faculty of the University of Oxford before any college or permanent private hall may consider them.

 Applications are considered for any of the courses in which the College offers admission.
-Please consult the College Guide on the University's website to see these courses.
+Please consult the relevant course page for a list of which colleges offer your chosen course.